Hisense TV not Turning On? (Here’s How to Troubleshoot)

 • Place the TV upside down: This might seem strange, but sometimes placing the TV upside down can dislodge the internal components that may be preventing it from turning on.

-WARNING: These creative solutions are not guaranteed to work and could potentially damage your TV further.
+WARNING: These solutions are not guaranteed to work and could potentially damage your TV further.
 It’s always best to consult a professional or contact the manufacturer’s customer support before trying any unusual solutions.

 F.A.Q.s